Previous Semester Courses

 PREREQUISITES: None

-COURSE REQUIREMENTS AND GRADING: Regular short writing assignments, final exam, and class participation.
-Because of the discussion-oriented format, class participation will be an important part of students’ final grades.
+COURSE REQUIREMENTS & GRADING: Three 2-page response papers, one 3-page essay, one 5-page essay, a take-home final exam, and class participation.
+Grading will be A-F based on the above requirements.
+Since this is a discussion-based course, class participation will be an essential part of students’ final grades.

 ENGL 20100-01 APPROACHES TO LITERARY STUDY